Back to projects

 Design system

-To build our new webapp, I built a Google Material Design based design system, which I modified to suit our needs, and supplemented with more specific, custom built components.
+To build our new web app, I built a Google Material Design–based design system, which I modified to suit our needs, and supplemented with more specific, custom-built components.
 This design system allowed us to implement new features and build interfaces quickly, applying changes dynamically when needed.

-Transfer to develoment
+Transfer to development

 At first, when handing the designs over to the developer team, we would write detailed specifications on every new major component that we introduced.
-This would include things like Hex codes for backgrounds, strokes, padding, margin, and more.
+This would include things like hex codes for backgrounds, strokes, padding, margin, and more.